All Episodes

 Hi, Sean.

-Um, it's an honor to talk to you.
+It's an honor to talk to you.

-It's a first-time caller, long time listener.
+It's a first-time caller, long-time listener.

 Honor to talk to you.

-You're so sweet.
+Oh, you're so sweet.

-Anyway, we just wanted to let you know that um I got married almost 20 years ago at West Point to my Army football husband.
+Anyway, we just wanted to let you know that I got married almost 20 years ago at West Point to my Army football husband.

 Congratulations.